 The Leadership and Change specialization consists of the course Why Leadership Matters: Power or Potential and at least two additional courses from the list below.

-Robin J. Hayes, Erica Kohl-Arenas, Mark Lipton, Ed Powers, and Mary Watson
+Robin J. Hayes, Erica Kohl-Arenas, Mark Lipton, Mary Watson

 Master of Science in Organizational Change Management